stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 In this chapter we implemented perspective projection to render a 3D rotating cube.

-To support this demo we also implemented:
+To support this demo we created:

-- the matrix class.
+- The matrix class.

-- uniform buffers.
+- Uniform buffers.

-- the model class and builder.
+- The model class and builder.

-- an improved mechanism for updating descriptor sets.

 ---